YishayPo/SystemProgrammingProject-Assembler/README.md

 ## Compile and run

+### Compile
+The project has only been tested on Ubuntu OS Compiling the System can easily be done by openning the folder containing the program files and using "make" command
+### Run
-The project has only been tested on Ubuntu OS Compiling the System can easily be done by openning the folder containing the program files and using "make" command afterwards in order to assemble files you can use the command assembler and pass the files you wish to assemble as arguments the files extention must be .asm and the extention shouldn't be typed when passing the files to the program if the assembly file contain no errors the system would output a file with the machine code also if the assembly file has extern variables or intern variables - those variables would also be output as files
+After compiling the systen - in order to assemble files you can use the command assembler and pass the files you wish to assemble as arguments the files extention must be .asm and the extention shouldn't be typed when passing the files to the program if the assembly file contain no errors the system would output a file with the machine code also if the assembly file has extern variables or intern variables - those variables would also be output as files